 Find support for emotional barriers to weight management

 Emotional eating can derail your efforts to lose or manage your weight.
-But, you can get back
+But, you can get back on track.

 It might be reassuring to know that making even small changes to how you live and think can significantly impact your weight loss and mental health.
 Sometimes we just need someone else’s point of view to see the changes we need to make – and how to make them.
 That person can be a friend, a family member, or a psychologist.